helium/HIP/0070-scaling-helium.md

 One set of stakeholders, namely validator stakers, staking pool operators, and validator-as-a-service providers, may be negatively impacted by this change but we believe these parties will continue to be able to participate in network activities.
-Stakers will be able to more actively participate in governance by staking their HNT into veHNT as described in [HIP 51][hip 51] and earn subDAO tokens like IOT or MOBILE by assigning their veHNT to a network they “vote” for.
+Stakers will be able to more actively participate in governance by staking their HNT into veHNT as described in [HIP-51][hip-51] and earn subDAO tokens like IOT or MOBILE by assigning their veHNT to a network they “vote” for.

 # Detailed Explanation